 6.4.2.
 Notifying data breaches to affected data subjects

-The communication of data breaches to the data subject in case of high risk to her or his rights and freedoms has an increased urgency with respect to his procedural rights and protection of fairness and justice of the trial.
-Adequate procedure should be put in place by the specific DPA body for judiciary, to be able to swiftly assess and respond to significant data breaches and provide affected parties with sufficient information and support to preserve their trust in the proper functioning of judicial system.
+The communication of data breaches to the data subject in case it is likely to result in high risk to her or his rights and freedoms has an increased urgency with respect to his procedural rights and protection of fairness and justice of the trial.
+Adequate procedures should be put in place by the court in coordination with the DPA body for judiciary, to be able to swiftly assess and respond to significant data breaches and provide affected parties with sufficient information and support to preserve their trust in the proper functioning of the court and the judicial system.
 Given the nature and complexity of modern day cyber threats, an occurrence of such data breach cannot be fully eliminated.
 It is therefore essential to implement adequate monitoring measures, reporting procedures and court staff training to minimize potential impact of such incident with timely response in organized and professional manner.

 6.5.
 Awareness and guarantee of the rights of the data subject